OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:24

 You blind guides!
-You strain out a gnat but swallow a camel.
+You filter out a gnat while you swallow a camel.

 ## Matthew 23:25